guy490/TravelMatch/README.md

 ## Link to the project

+- The website is developed for Mobile usage only (For now...) so its not PC resposive
 - https://guy490.github.io/TravelMatch/
 - First you have to register to the website.
 - After you have registered, you have to select category and sub-category.